GenericMappingTools/pygmt/doc/maintenance.md

    such that similar items are located near each other (e.g., new wrapped modules and methods, gallery examples, API docs changes) and entries within each group are alphabetical.
-6. Move a few important items from the main sections to the highlights section.
+6. Move a few important items from the main sections to the Highlights section.
 7. Edit the list of people who contributed to the release, linking to their GitHub accounts.
 Sort their names by the number of commits made since the last release (e.g., use `git shortlog HEAD...v0.4.0 -sne`).